Building a two-generation savings approach

 • Coastal CAP (Aberdeen, WA)

 • PIC (Vancouver, WA)

 • Career Path Services (South King County, WA)

 • Spokane ECEAP

 • Centralia ECEAP

 • Skagit ECEAP

 Families on public assistance usually leave the system without no or very little savings to sustain them in future financial emergencies or give them the ability to invest in assets, such as post-secondary education or a home.
 This makes it nearly impossible for a household to become financially stable.

 The Community Jobs Bank Account Pilot (CJBAP) Project, conducted in 2014 by the WA State Department of Commerce, Lower Columbia Community Action Agency, YWCA (Seattle), and The Prosperity Agenda sought out to integrate financial empowerment services into Community Jobs, a transitional jobs training program for TANF recipients.
 Along with the job opportunity, parents were also offered a bundle of financial services including access to low-cost bank accounts, electronic funds transfer, Money Smart financial education, and financial coaching that addressed the clients’ struggles with personal financial management.
 The participants demonstrated positive financial outcomes, such as utilizing direct deposit for their paychecks, overcoming fears of interacting with the banking system, and reducing banking fees due to improved understanding of money management.
 Download the full report here.

-For more information about this two-generation savings project, contact Alicia Atkinson, Program Development Manager, at firstname.lastname@example.org.
+For more information about this project, contact us at firstname.lastname@example.org.